Expect to pay 2% to 5% or even 6% of the new mortgage amount in closing costs when you refinance your mortgage.

 You’d Like to Get Rid of FHA Mortgage Insurance

-FHA loans come with the mortgage insurance premium (MIP) that costs the typical borrower $850 per year for every $100,000 borrowed.
+FHA loans come with an annual mortgage insurance premium (MIP) that ranges from 0.15% to 0.75% of the loan amount, divided into monthly payments.
 Unless you put down more than 10%, you must pay those premiums for the life of the loan.
 The only way to get rid of the MIP is to get a new mortgage that isn’t backed by the FHA.

 Tips to Lower the Cost of a Mortgage Refinance